mgoellnitz/trackdown/README.md

 *1.0*

-When adding a commit note to the issues collection file, the hash of that commit should be part of the message alongside with the date and author.
+When adding a commit note to the issue collection file, the hash of that commit should be part of the message alongside with the date and author.

 ## PREFIX hashes in commit notes to form a URL (resolved)